Six Self-Care Activities for Kids

 Participating in self-care activities at a young age can help children develop a routine that will benefit them as they grow and even into adulthood.
 That sense of routine teaches children how to care for themselves and develops the skills they need to stay healthy mentally, physically and emotionally.

-Here are six self-care activities to take part in with your children that can create healthy habits as they develop.
+Here are six self-care activities to take part in with your children that can create healthy habits and reduce stress as they develop.

 Yoga & Stretching